Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XX. Folder-Redirection Settings/README.md

 ## 5. ➡️ Configuring Folder Redirection Target for Users

-This step allows setting the Target for the folder redirection, specifying the network path or share location where user folders will be redirected.
+In the policy's properties, I specified the target by entering the full UNC path (i.e., \\WINSERVER2025\FolderRedirection$) for the redirected folders.
+This defined the exact network location where all user data is now successfully stored.

 📸 **Configuring Folder Redirection Target for ITSecurity Users**